oberix/star/README.md

-star
+STAR
 ====

-Data Analisys and reporting engine
+Data Analisys and reporting engine in Python